South Korea’s most notorious serial killers

-It’s not because the society has become more caring and does not produce them anymore.
+It’s not because society has become more caring and does not produce them anymore.

 But South Korea has in the past had some notorious serial killers.
-Kwon explained that these “monsters” are born from suppressed anger.
+Kwon explained that these “monsters” were born from suppressed anger.

 “Everybody reacts differently in a situation.
 A monster is born when a person’s genetic factors meet with a bad environment,” Kwon said.
 “Serial killers have a skewed self-regard and sense of superiority as they take people’s lives.”

-The Korea Herald looked into some of the nation’s infamous serial killers who have once gripped the nation.
+The Korea Herald looked into some of the nation’s infamous serial killers.

 Kim Dae-doo

 As an ex-convict, Kim came out of jail and tried to get a job but was “treated coldly.”
-His hostility toward society reached its peak and he killed random citizens, regardless of their genders and ages.
+His hostility toward society reached its peak and he killed random citizens, regardless of their gender and age.

 “Everyone, even my family, treated me coldly after I was released from jail.
 I wanted to earn money just like the others,” he had confessed.
 “I killed adults because they would remember my face and a child because the crying sound was annoying.”